adamsilver/fdpb/03-book-a-flight.md

 - The `role="grid"` attribute tells screen readers, such as JAWS, that this is not a regular table and that the arrow keys can be used to navigate it with Javascript.
 - Each `<td>` has `tabindex="-1"` except for the selected day, which has `tabindex="0"`.
 This means that the user can tab straight onto the selected day and navigate from there using the arrow keys.
-- When the user presses the arrow keys to select a new day the previously selected day will be set to `tabindex="-1"` and the newly selected day will be set to `tabindex="0"`.
-This is known as roving tabs, which makes the grid just one tab stop.
-Otherwise users would have to tab ~30 times to move beyond the calendar with their keyboard.
+- When the user presses the arrow keys to select a new day, the previously selected day's `tabindex` will be set to `-1`; the newly selected day's `tabindex` will be set `0`.
+This is known as roving tabs, which makes sure the grid becomes just a single tab stop.
+Otherwise users would have to tab ~30 times to move beyond the calendar with their keyboard which is tiresome.
 - Pressing <kbd>Left</kbd> moves to the previous day.
 Pressing <kbd>Right</kbd> moves to the next day.
 Pressing <kbd>Up</kbd> moves to the same day in the previous week.
 Pressing <kbd>Down</kbd> moves to the same day in the next week.
-This way, users can move freely between months.
+This way, users can move freely and efficiently between days and months.
 - Pressing <kbd>Enter</kbd> or <kbd>Space</kbd> will confirm selection, populate the text box with the date, move focus back to the text box and finally, close the calendar.
 - Pressing <kbd>Escape</kbd> hides the calendar and moves focus to the button.
-- Pressing <kbd>Tab</kbd> within the grid should hide the calendar and move to the next control, whatever that may be.
+- Pressing <kbd>Tab</kbd> within the grid should hide the calendar and move to the next focusable element in the Document — whatever that may be.

 #### Screen Readers

-When the button is pressed, sighted users will see visual feedback because the calendar appears.
-As clicking the button moves focus to the calendar, we can give screen reader users feedback by using a live region which contains “October 2017”.
-The same thing is read out as users move between months (more on this shortly).
+When the toggle button is pressed, sighted users will get feedback visually as the calendar appears.
+Because clicking the toggle button moves focus to the calendar, we can give screen reader users feedback by using a live region which contains the title: month name and year (“October 2017”, for example).
+This same information will be continually announced as users move between months and the title changes out as users move between months.

 ```HTML
 <div role="status" aria-live="polite">October 2017</div>
 ```

 The `thead` contains the column headings which represent each day of the week.
-The days are abbreviated visually to save space - tables aren't stylistically malleable, something that we'll discuss more in chapter 5.
-While abbreviations work here, we can give greater clarity for screen reader users by putting the full version inside the `aria-label` attribute.
+The days are abbreviated visually to save space.
+This is because tables aren't stylistically malleable, something that we'll discuss more in chapter 5, “An Inbox”.
+While abbreviations work in this context, we can give screen reader users greater clarity by putting the unabbreviated heading inside the `aria-label` attribute:

 ```HTML
 <thead>